Human Nutrition

 Human Nutrition Program Goals

-- Prepare graduates for entry level practice as competent human nutritionists.
+- Prepare graduates for entry level practice as competent human nutritionists or graduate education.

 - Didactic and supervised practice experiences will enhance development of critical thinking, communication, and self-assessment skills, preparing students for life-long learning, adaptation to change, and self-direction in the nutrition profession.